Share this

 Taking Clinical Trials into the Future

 Remote specimen collection using portable microsampling devices like the Mitra microsampler has the potential to revolutionize the way clinical trials are conducted, broadening horizons for both participants and researchers alike.
-There is no better time for drug development companies and the pharmaceutical industry to decentralize and virtualize clinical trials and begin reaping the benefits of the remote approach to sample collection.

 Share this